Sacred Heart Church (Portland, Maine)

-Sacred Heart Church is an historic church building in Portland, Maine owned by the Roman Catholic Diocese of Portland.
+Sacred Heart Church is an historic church building in Portland, Maine, owned by the Roman Catholic Diocese of Portland.

 History

 Built between 1896 and 1915, it was designed in the Renaissance Revival style by architects Francis H. Fassett and Edward F. Fassett.
 It is modeled after the Marseille's Notre-Dame de la Garde basilica and was Francis Fassett's final commission before his 1906 death.
 Upon completion it became the city's third Catholic parish.
 Bishop James Augustine Healy appointed Irish-born Father John O'Dowd as its first pastor.
 The building's first mass was held on April 4, 1897.

 In 1997, the Diocese closed nearby St. Dominic's Church and merged the parish into Sacred Heart to form the Sacred Heart/St. Dominic Parish.

-Located in Portland's densely-built and primarily working-class residential Parkside neighborhood, the Church was founded to serve the city's large Irish-American population.
-However, by the 2000s, the parish has grown to include a significant population of immigrants, refugees, and asylum seekers from sub-Saharan Africa and Central America.
+Located in Portland's densely built and primarily working-class residential Parkside neighborhood, the church was founded to serve the city's large Irish-American population; however, by the 2000s, the parish had grown to include a significant population of immigrants, refugees, and asylum seekers from sub-Saharan Africa and Central America.